defold/extender/README.md

 This describes how to run the build server locally.

 ### Prerequisites

 * Make sure you have [Docker](https://www.docker.com) installed and running.

 * Clone this repo with the _recurse-submodules_ parameter:
   * git clone --recurse-submodules <repo>
 * If you have already cloned the repo, you can init and fetch the submodule like this:
   * git submodule init
   * git submodule update

+* Make sure you have access to the url where to download packages from `S3_URL`

+  * See the [Dockerfile](./server/docker-base/Dockerfile) for what actual packages are needed.
+  * See [defold/scripts/package](https://github.com/defold/defold/tree/dev/scripts/package) folder for scripts how to create these packages.

 ### Build

-* Make sure you have access to the url where to download packages from `S3_URL`

-* Then, build the Extender Docker image by running:
+* Build the Extender Docker image by running:

         $ S3_URL=https://hostname/path/to/packages ./server/scripts/build.sh

 To speed things up, tests can be disabled by passing `-xtest` to the command line.

-_NOTE:_ The first time you build it will take a while.
+_NOTE:_ The first time you build it will take a while (~45minutes).
 After that Docker cache will speed it up.

 ### Start
 * Then, start a container based on that image by running: `./server/scripts/run-local.sh`.